 Comparison 6 results: It can be shown from Figure 150 that the classes’ f1 scores are very similar in “m04”, “m04.1” (sample weights), and “m04.2” (sample weights and Bayesian optimization), so the slight respective average f1 score increases shown in Figure 149 is not worth the extra training time offered by “m04.2” to find more suitable hyperparameters, and that using sample weights is not enough to overcome the imbalanced dataset problem, and that in all 3 cases, and as mentioned at the start of section 5.1, the XGBoost model variations are all hindered by overfitting problem.

 Finally, regarding section 5.3, we can see from Table 9 that “m03” has the best f1 score in 5 classes: “selfies”, “eMemes”, “eSocialMedia”, “academicPhotos”, and “academicDigital”.
 However, by looking at Figure 163, we see that “m03” was very close to the best score achieved by other models in each of the other classes.
 This is illustrated in Table 10, where the only noticeable difference in score is in “eGreetingAndMisc” class.
 Moreover, it is worth noting that “m03” achieved very high f1 scores for training, validation, test f1 scores and confusion matrix at its first output layer (output layer 0) as previously illustrated in figures Figure 109, Figure 110, Figure 111, and Figure 112 where the task of that layer was to predict if an image contained relatively many or few colours.
 This implies that trying a deeper hierarchy, like the one presented in , might yield better results.
 Moreover, seeing that the only score which was noticeably higher than the HCNN’s score was given by XGBoost model “m04.2”, one could assume that using an XGBoost model on top of HCNN might also yield better results.

+Add subtitle here: results summary: